Tiffany Trump “flipping out” as Hurricane Nicole barrels towards Mar-a-Lago ahead of wedding day

 Related: After being cucked by Ron DeSantis on a world stage, Trump turns his ire toward Melania and Dr. Oz

 Tiffany met Boulos while traveling in Mykonos in 2018 with Lindsay Lohan.
-The couple has not yet commented on their wedding day being ruined or whether they plan to postpone the celebration for a dryer day.
+The couple has not yet commented on their wedding day being ruined or whether they plan to postpone the celebration for a drier day.